craigmcchesney/datastore-support/README.md

 * datastore-query-svc-status
 * datastore-query-svc-stop

+###### building datastore JavaScript

+Builds datastore JavaScript projects using "npm".
+Runs "npm install" for both the server and web application directories, and creates a production build of the web app directory using "npm run build".

+* datastore-java-build

-###### managing docker-based support services
+###### managing datastore JavaScript applications

-These scripts manage the docker containers for the ecosystem support services, InfluxDB, MongoDB, and Envoy proxy.
-There are scripts to create and remove the containers, as well as start, stop, and check the status of the containers.
-Note that the support-services-rm script not only removes the containers, but also clears the mounted OS directories meaning that all contents of both databases are completely cleared.
-Use with caution!
-You can use "docker rm" to remove the containers directly but leave the data intact, and support-services-create will create new containers with the existing data.

-* support-services-create
-* support-services-rm
+These scripts are used for starting, stopping, and checking the status of the datastore JavaScript applications, [datastore-web-app](https://github.com/craigmcchesney/datastore-web-app) and [datastore-server-app](https://github.com/craigmcchesney/datastore-server-app).

-* support-services-start
+* javascript-server-app-start
-* support-services-status
+* javascript-server-app-status
-* support-services-stop
+* javascript-server-app-stop

 ###### managing ecosystem services